-The proposal would amend Item 303(b) to provide registrants with the flexibility to compare the most recently completed quarter to either the corresponding quarter of the prior year or the immediately preceding quarter.
-If a registrant decides to discuss changes as compared to the immediately preceding quarter, it must reference the EDGAR filing of such previous quarter's discussion.
-If it decides to change the manner of quarterly comparison from that in the previous interim comparison, it would have to disclose the rationale for the change and present both comparisons in the filing where the change is disclosed.
+Item 303(b) has been amended to provide registrants with the flexibility to compare the most recently completed quarter to either the corresponding quarter of the prior year (as is currently required) or the immediately preceding quarter.
+If a registrant decides to discuss changes as compared to the immediately preceding quarter, it must include the prior quarter's summary financial information or, alternatively, reference the EDGAR filing that presents such previous quarter information.
+If it decides to change the manner of quarterly comparison from that in the previous interim comparison, it has to disclose the rationale for the change and present both comparisons in the filing where the change is disclosed.